 Here’s the funny thing.
 We almost won.
 In fact, after months of hard work, we were in the driver’s seat!
 Then, when all we had to do was show up and shut up at the final meeting, one of the French executives undermined the entire 11-month effort by refusing to work with a 3rd party company (at the client’s request.)
 He stood up and said, “I’d rather lose than work with Company X!”
 His ego got the better of him.
 We lost.
 The client picked the second place competitor who agreed to work with the 3rd party company.

 Shortly thereafter, I left to pursue my own business.
 For me, it was probably for the best.
 If we had won, I absolutely would have had to stay.
 As it was, it gave me freedom to leave.

 The bottom line is this: keep those fun-loving fires alive for your team, and they will thank you for it.

 And if you see me on the street, you know what to say, right?

-Note: The photo at the top is one I took from Garden of the Gods which I’ve been visiting during my multiple trips to Colorado Springs.
-Those rocks are pretty darn old… and oh so amazing!
+Note: The photo at the top is one I took from Garden of the Gods which I’ve been visiting during my multiple trips to the Olympic Training Center in Colorado Springs.
+Those rocks are way too old! ;-)